 10 Best Football Players From Around the World

-Are you a football or soccer fan?
 Do you eat, sleep, live, and breathe soccer?
-If you're just as obsessed as the rest, then you are probably wondering which players take the title for best players of all time.
-Well, you're in luck—from South America to the USA, from English Premiere to Copa América . . . here are the best athletes of all time.
+Then you are probably wondering which players take the title of best players of all time.
+From South America to the USA, from English Premiere to Copa América and the FIFA World Cup... here are the best athletes of all time.

 10 Best Soccer Players of All Time